Enforcement Directorate Cases

 - Prevention of Money Laundering Act (PMLA), 2002

-- Punishment for Money Laundering: Section 4 states that individuals convicted of money laundering can face imprisonment for a term of three to seven years, along with a fine.
-For repeat offenders, the punishment may extend beyond seven years.
+- Punishment for Money Laundering: Section 4 states that individuals convicted of money laundering can face imprisonment for a term of 3 to 7 years, along with a fine.
+The punishment for the offense specified under paragraph 2 of Part A of the schedule may extend to a term of 10 years.

 - Attachment and Confiscation of Property: Section 5 allows the ED to attach properties involved in money laundering during the investigation provisionally.
 Once the court establishes the connection to money laundering, the properties can be permanently confiscated under Section 8.

-- Imprisonment for Non-Compliance: Section 63 states that if an individual fails to comply with a summons or does not provide information or documents as required by the ED, they may face imprisonment for up to two years or a fine or both.
+- Imprisonment for Non-Compliance: Section 63 states that if an individual fails to comply with a summons or does not provide the required information or documents, they may face imprisonment for up to two years, a fine, or both.

 - Foreign Exchange Management Act (FEMA), 1999

-- Fines and Costs: In addition to penalties, individuals or companies may also be liable to pay any costs incurred by the ED about enforcement actions as per provisions in various sections related to penalties.
+- Fines and Costs: In addition to penalties, individuals or companies may also be liable for paying any costs incurred by the ED related to enforcement actions, as outlined in various sections related to penalties.

 - Fugitive Economic Offenders Act (FEOA), 2018

-- Asset Confiscation: This Act allows for the confiscation of properties belonging to individuals declared as fugitive economic offenders without the necessity of a criminal conviction under Section 12.
+- Asset Confiscation: This Act allows for the confiscation of properties belonging to individuals declared as fugitive economic offenders under Section 12.

-- Disallow civil claims: The penalties under this Act primarily relate to asset confiscation and legal proceedings involved in extraditing offenders, as stipulated in various sections, including Section 14, which deals with proceedings against fugitive economic offenders.
+- Disallow Civil Claims: The penalties under this Act primarily relate to asset confiscation and legal proceedings involved in extraditing offenders, as stipulated in various sections, including Section 14, which deals with disallowing individuals from initiating and defending any civil claim proceedings against fugitive economic offenders.

 How to Report an Offense Related to an ED Matter?

-- Initial Complaint to Other Agencies: If someone wants to report a matter concerning FEMA (Foreign Exchange Management Act) or PMLA (Prevention of Money Laundering Act), the first step is to register the complaint with an agency other than the Enforcement Directorate, such as the police.
+- Initial Complaint to Other Agencies: If someone wishes to report a matter concerning the FEMA (Foreign Exchange Management Act) or the PMLA (Prevention of Money Laundering Act), the first step is to register the complaint with an agency other than the Enforcement Directorate, such as the police.
 Only after this initial filing will the ED begin its investigation and work to identify those involved.
-Under PMLA, there are 157 offenses classified as money laundering-related.
 If the complaint pertains to one of these specific offenses, the ED can act directly, with officers empowered to investigate, search, and seize the accused's assets.

-- Filing a Complaint with the Enforcement Directorate: Though direct access to the ED is limited, individuals can submit a complaint related to money laundering or foreign exchange violations by addressing it to: Director, Enforcement Directorate, 6th Floor, Lok Nayak Bhawan, Khan Market, New Delhi- 110003.
+- Filing a Complaint with the Enforcement Directorate: Although direct access to the ED is limited, individuals can submit a complaint related to money laundering or foreign exchange violations by addressing it to: Director, Enforcement Directorate, 6th Floor, Lok Nayak Bhawan, Khan Market, New Delhi - 110003.

-- Court: Alternatively, a person can petition a court to refer the case to the ED, prompting the agency to begin an investigation.
+- Court: Alternatively, a person can file a petition in court to refer the case to the ED, prompting the agency to begin an investigation.

 How Can Seasoned Advocates Help You?